Canop/broot/website/docs/conf_file.md

 	Be careful when installing a configuration file from an unknown source: it may contain an arbitrary command to execute.
 Check it before importing it

 !!!
 Note
-	Background color determination is currently disabled (always "unknown") on non linux systems.
+	 On non linux systems, Background color determination is currently disabled (always "unknown").
 This is expected to be fixed.

 # Default flags